natancox/stardog-docs/src/docs/cluster.html.md

 Note that the `clientPort` specified in `zookeeper.properties` and the ports used in `pack.cluster.address` in `stardog.properties` are the same.
-The ports used in lines `server.1` and `server.2` must not be the same if creating a cluster in a single machine. `dataDir` is a directory where Zookeeper keeps track of the cluster state and where it dumps log information about the cluster.
+The ports used in lines `server.1` and `server.2` must not be the same if creating a cluster in a single machine. `dataDir` is a directory where ZooKeeper keeps track of the cluster state and where it dumps log information about the cluster.
 You will need to create such folders as needed:

 ``` bash